tmatsuzawa2/dehaze/README.md

 end

 ```
 As the code implemented above, we basically sorted the dark channels in descending order and use them as indices of the image.
-And the value of atmosphere at a certain pixel can be defined as image[new dark_channel]
+And the value of atmosphere at a certain pixel can be defined as image[new dark_channel].

-### Step 2: Depth/Transmission estimation
+### Step 3: Depth/Transmission estimation

-Depth estimation is used to find out the amounts of haze in different depth levels so that pictures can be dehazed more naturally in human perception
+Depth estimation is used to find out the amounts of haze in different depth levels so that pictures can be dehazed more naturally in human perception.

 <img src = "https://github.com/tmatsuzawa2/dehaze/blob/master/formula2.png?raw=true" class="center" width="600px"/>

 Here I represents the intensity of image, and A represents the atmosphere of the image.
-Ω here is an application variable between 0 and 1
+Ω here is an application variable between 0 and 1.

 Since there is no object in the world that is completlely free of particle, human can not sense depth levels without any haze available.
-Therefore, it is better to leave Ω less than 1 (suggested 0.95 at most)
+Therefore, it is better to leave Ω less than 1 (suggested 0.95 at most).

 ```markdown
 function depth_est = get_depth_estimate(image, atmosphere, omega, w_size)